As an Amazon Associate All Garage Floors earns from qualifying purchases.

 The first is cost.
 Polyurea and polyaspartic are the most expensive of floor coating options to choose from.
 This is why polyurethane is still such a popular choice when the benefits are so similar.

 Another is application.
-These coatings are not DIY friendly though there are some exceptions.
-Because they cure so fast, they can have an extremely short pot life of only 20 to 25 minutes.
-Unless you have prior experience with coatings, applying these can be nerve racking and almost never go on smoothly for the average DIY application.
-They are best left to be professionally installed.
+These coatings are not DIY friendly.
+Because they cure so fast, they can have an extremely short pot life of only 20 minutes.
+Unless you have prior experience with multiple coatings, applying these can be nerve racking and almost never go on smoothly for the average DIY application.
+They are best left to the professional to install.

 Some manufacturers have been able to extend the pot life of these coatings with different formulations that are less in solids content.
 This can make them easier to apply, but it also makes for a thinner dry film thickness and higher VOC’s due to the higher solvent content.